 String values.
 Even if you set a number or bool, like

-the value of the Environment Variable, that will be a string.
+true as the value of the Environment Variable, it will be considered a string.

-Parent process can't access Environment Variables exposed by child processes⚓
+Parent processes can’t access Environment Variables exposed by child processes ⚓

 Parent process(es) can’t access Environment Variables exposed by child processes.